Glasgow Neonatal Research Group2

 Dr Helen McDevitt

-Helen is a neonatologist and paediatrician with an expertise in bone disease.
-She is a Consultant and clinical researcher based in the neonatal unit, Royal Hospital for Children, Glasgow.
-Her particular interest is in bone disease presenting in infancy and she is involved with families and children from her antenatal clinics, the neonatal unit and in paediatric clinics from birth until transition to adulthood.
-Helen's current clinical research includes vitamin D deficiency and population health, record-linkage investigation of life-course in congenital anomalies and application of new sensing technologies in neonatal care, and has collaborations with clinical and basic science research groups nationally.
+Helen is a Consultant neonatologist and paediatrician with an expertise in bone disease based in the neonatal unit, Royal Hospital for Children, Glasgow.
+Her particular research interest is in bone disease presenting in infancy.
+She is involved with families and children from her antenatal clinics, the neonatal unit and in paediatric clinics from birth until transition to adulthood.
+Helen's clinical research includes vitamin D deficiency and population health, record-linkage investigation of life-course in congenital anomalies and application of new sensing technologies in neonatal care.
+She has collaborations with clinical and basic science research groups nationally.
+Helen completed her research doctorate (MD, University of Glasgow) in 2009.

 Dr Neil Patel